Maricao, Puerto Rico

 Maricao ([maɾiˈkao]) is a town and the second-least populous municipality of Puerto Rico; it is located at the western edge of the Cordillera Central.
 It is a small town set around a small square in hilly terrain, north of San Germán, Sabana Grande and Yauco; south of Las Marías and Lares, southeast of Mayagüez, and west of Adjuntas.
-Maricao is spread over 6 barrios and Maricao Pueblo (the downtown area and the administrative center of the city).
+Maricao has 7 barrios including Maricao Pueblo (the downtown area and the administrative center of the city).

 The town borders the Maricao Fish Hatchery, a fish hatchery made up of tanks and pools in a garden setting, where some 25,000 fish are raised yearly to stock farm fishponds and island lakes.
 The hatchery is part of the Maricao State Forest, also known as Monte del Estado.
 Though of dryer vegetation than the other mountain forest, Maricao is home to large number of bird species.
 Its stone observation tower provides far-flung views to the coast and the Mona Passage.

 Maricao has a 2020 census population of 4,455.

 History

 Maricao was founded on April 1, 1874, when Bernardo Collado, Julián Ayala, Francisco M. Sojo, Napoleón Pietri and Leoncio S. Martínez requested the Provincial Deputation authorization to establish an official town.
 It originally belonged to the district of San Germán, but they alleged the roads were too long and almost impassable.
 Their request made references to a parish already established in 1866.

 During the 19th century coffee boom, Maricao and other regions surged economically.
 When the spurt of coffee in the island ended by the start of the 20th century, the economic conditions deteriorated again.
 Many of the old plantation houses have been turned into museums to stimulate the tourism industry.
 While Puerto Rico still has a niche in the gourmet coffee market, the large scale coffee growing which built Maricao is no longer economically feasible.

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
+Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a colony of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Maricao was 8,312.

 On September 20, 2017 Hurricane Maria struck Puerto Rico.
 Several major landslides covered roads into Maricao.
 Highways and bridges were washed away by flooding rivers.
 Residents were left incommunicado.
 In some areas of Maricao there were more than 25 landslides per square mile.
 Elderly were especially affected.